Tonyhuiii/MLCOE-Tensorflow-/README.md

 | PyTorch [3]| [20% BM implemented](figures/csdi_bm.out) | 0.0590(0.0486) | 0.1257(0.1084)| 0.3278 |
 | Tensorflow | [20% BM implemented](figures/csdi_bm_tf.out) |0.0579 (0.0481)| 0.1240(0.1049) | 0.3279 |

-***1) Train and test on stock dataset (updated on Dec.24)***
+***2) Train and test on stock dataset (updated on Dec.24)***
-*Note: some improvements in imputers/CSDI_stock.py*
+*Note: some improvements in imputers/CSDI_stock.py compared to the imputers/CSDI.py*
-1.write a clear version based on CSDI.py, and deleted all useless functions and config code.
+1.write a clear version based on *imputers/CSDI.py*, and deleted all useless functions and config code.
-2.implemented my own masking methods for the stock data, including "random missing with length" and "blackout missing with length", you can change through the config by setting the target_strategy instead of the comment/uncomment by hand in the previous CSDI.py.
+2.implemented my own masking methods for the stock data, including "random missing with length" and "blackout missing with length", which can be changed through the config by the target_strategy setting instead of the comment/uncomment by hand in the previous *imputers/CSDI.py*.

 Fast experiment - Hang Seng dataset with missing_k=50
 ```